HOME | ABOUT | INDEX | NEWS | FACEBOOK | CONTACT

 Many slang words and colloquial expressions in general usage in the LGBTQ community are derived from the everyday street jargon and informal speech employed by the drag subculture, the black gay subculture, the underground ballroom subculture, the gay bar scene, the gay dating scene, and the online chat texting community.

 --Fam: Family.
-Member of the LGBTQ family.
+Member of the LGBTQ community.

 --Gold Star Lesbian: Lesbian who has never had sex with a man.